TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Howto/WritingDocForExtension/ContributeToSystemExtension.rst

 The documentation for system extensions is maintained inside the TYPO3 source code, so the contribution workflow is a little different.

-For more information about the various contribution workflows, see :ref:`overview-of-types`.

 *  When it comes to documentation that is contained within the core (like system extension documentation and changelog), you would use Forge to report **issues**, using the category "Documentation":